swapme/Face-Recognition/README.md

 # Face-Recognition
-Trying all the techniques of face recognition with more emphasis on Sparse
+Trying all the techniques of face recognition with more emphasis on Sparse Representation.

+##1.
+Eigenface